 In its interim decision at the end of the two-day hearing, the court ruled to release columnist Ali Bulaç and Zaman’s former Responsible Managing Editor Mehmet Özdemir from pretrial detention, while ordering the lifting of Şahin Alpay’s house arrest.

-At the end of the fifth hearing, held on June 7-8, the 13th High Criminal Court of Istanbul ordered the continuation of Türköne, Alkan, Karayeğen and Ünal’s detention.
+At the end of the fifth hearing, held on 7-8 June 2018, the 13th High Criminal Court of Istanbul ordered the continuation of Türköne, Alkan, Karayeğen and Ünal’s detention.
 One of the judges on the panel gave a dissenting opinion on that ruling.
 Recalling Ali Bulaç’s release at the end of the previous hearing on grounds that the nature of the allegations against him could be subject to change, the judge asserted that all jailed defendants in the case should have been released based on the principle of legal equality.

-The court set July 5 and 6 as the dates for the next hearing in the case.
+The court set 5-6 July 2018 as the dates for the next hearing in the case.

 Announcing its verdict at the end of the July 5-6 hearing, the 13th High Criminal Court of Istanbul found six of the defendants — including Türköne — guilty of the “membership in a terrorist group” charge, handing down prison sentences of various lengths between 8 years and 9 months and 10.5 years, while acquitting five defendants of all charges.

-The court gave the lengthiest sentences in the trial to columnist Türköne and Ankara representative-columnist Mustafa Ünal, sentencing each to 10.5 years in prison.
+The court gave the longest sentences in the trial to columnist Türköne and Ankara representative-columnist Mustafa Ünal, sentencing each to 10.5 years in prison.
 The panel also ruled for the continuation of Türköne and Ünal’s detentions pending the appeal process.

 Türköne was also on trial in a separate case in which he was charged in connection with an article published on February 4, 2016.
 On July 4, 2017, Bakırköy 2nd High Criminal Court, which oversaw the trial, sentenced Türköne to four years and two months in prison for “threatening President Recep Tayyip Erdoğan” in the said column.
-The court initially sentenced Türköne to five years in jail and then reduced it to four years and two months, taking into consideration Türköne’s “good behavior” during the trial process.
+The court initially sentenced Türköne to five years in prison and then reduced it to four years and two months, taking into consideration Türköne’s “good behavior” during the proceedings.